JEFworks-Lab/genomic-data-visualization-2024/_course/0-welcome-and-introductions.md

 - Did you use appropriate visualization techniques?
 (30%)
 - Was your description clear and precise?
 (30%)
 - Was your code reproducible?
 (10%)

-#### 0.3.1.1 Written Review Homework Assignments

-A part of this course will involve reviewing public data visualizations as well as each others' data visualizations both in written and oral form.
-For such written review homework assignments, grades will be broken down according to the following characterization of your review:
-- Was your review clear and precise?
-(50%)
-- Was your review polite and constructive?
-(50%)

 ### 0.3.2 Quizzes